MicrosoftDocs/cognitive-toolkit-docs/articles/ReleaseNotes/CNTK_2_0_RC_1_Release_Notes.md

-## CNTK v.2.0 RC 1 Release Notes
+---
+title:   CNTK_2_0_RC_1_Release_Notes
+author:    chrisbasoglu
+date:    04/03/2017
+ms.author:   cbasoglu
+ms.date:   04/03/2017
+ms.custom:   cognitive-toolkit
+ms.topic:   conceptual
+ms.service:  Cognitive-services
+ms.devlang:   NA
+---

+# CNTK_2_0_RC_1_Release_Notes

 With Release Candidate 1 the Microsoft Cognitive Toolkit enters the final set of enhancements before release of the production version of CNTK 2.0.
 We expect no breaking changes before the release of the production version, but we are eager to hear your feedback!

-### Highlights of CNTK 2.0 Release Candidate 1
+## Highlights of CNTK 2.0 Release Candidate 1

-The release candidate contains [all changes and improvements introduced in CNTK 2.0 during beta phase](./CNTK-2.0-Beta-Highlights).
+The release candidate contains [all changes and improvements introduced in CNTK 2.0 during beta phase](../CNTK-2.0-Beta-Highlights.md).

-### Breaking changes
+## Breaking changes

 This release contains the following **breaking changes**:

 * New file names of CNTK Shared Libraries.
-[Read more in this Wiki article](./CNTK-Shared-Libraries-Naming-Format).
+[Read more in this Wiki article](../CNTK-Shared-Libraries-Naming-Format.md).
   * This is important for developers and other users who use explicit CNTK Shared Library file names in their solutions.
   * If you are using CNTK NuGet packages for C++ or C# no action is required (beside updating to the latest NuGet package)
 * There is a set of breaking changes in Python and C# API.
 See the correspondent sections below.

-### CNTK Core: new and improved features
+## CNTK Core: new and improved features

 * Improved performance and memory footprint in CSC/CSR sparse matrix operations.
 * Caffe-converted pretrained models on image classification including AlexNet, ResNet, VGG and BN-Inception.